JOLIET, Illinois — A Will County judge will announce a verdict next week for a man accused in a grisly 2013 Joliet double murder.

-Joshua Miner, 26 of Joliet, is charged with first-degree murder in the 2013 strangulations of Eric Glover and Terrance Rankins, both 22.
+Closing arguments were given Tuesday morning in the first-degree murder trial 26-year-old Joshua Miner of Joliet.
+He's charged with strangling Eric Glover and Terrance Rankins, both age 22.
 Prosecutors claim Miner conspired with three friends to rob Rankins and Glover.

-Miner has been portrayed during previous hearings as the ringleader in the plot.
-Defense attorney Michael Renzi told the judge prosecutors won't be able to prove that Miner led the attack.
+Miner has been portrayed as the ringleader in the plot.
+His defense attorney has said prosecutors won't be able to prove that Miner led the attack.